 Is vaccination effective?

+Vaccination is the cornerstone of rabies prevention.
 Vaccination promotes the production of antibodies but is only effective if given before the virus enters the nervous system.
-Modern rabies vaccines for dogs, cats, horses and ferrets are extremely safe and effective.
+Modern rabies vaccines for dogs, cats, horses, and ferrets are extremely safe and effective.

 What is the treatment for rabies?

 There is no treatment for a dog with rabies.
 If rabies is suspected, the dog has to be kept in isolation and prevented from escaping or injuring someone.